SuchitReddi/veracrypt_mount/README.md

 Now, this script only runs this service on local network.
 So, if you're out of that network, you can't decrypt the drives.
 To solve this I used ngrok.
 Check out how to host a website using ngork in my notes [here](https://suchitreddi.github.io/Work/self_site.html).
 I provided sample ngrok files in this repository.
 These should be enough for you to access the page from the open internet and decrypt your drives remotely.
+To check if the script is running, and run it if it isn't, we add this following line at the end of "crontab -e"
+`* * * * * /usr/bin/python3 /path/to/veracrypt_mount.py`

 Contact me at [suchit20016+veremou@gmail.com](mailto:suchit20016+veremou@gmail.com) if you have any queries or concerns regarding the script.